Close Menu

 Medical improvement is not related to your ability to work if there has been a decrease in your medical symptoms, but no increase in your functional capacity to do basic work activities.
 If there has been any medical improvement in your condition, but it is not related to your ability to do work, then your benefits will continue.

 For example, let’s say you are 65 inches tall and weigh 246 pounds when you win benefits.
-Your medical condition is venous insufficiency and swelling in your legs.
-You have not been able to work, because you were not able to sit for 6 hours and you were only able to stand or walk occasionally.
-At the time of our continuing disability review, you had a vein operation that helped the edema in your legs.
+Your medical condition is venous insufficiency and swollen legs.
+You have not been able to work, because you can’t sit for 6 hours and you can only stand or walk occasionally.
+At the time of your continuing disability review, you had a vein operation that helped the edema in your legs.

-Now you weigh 220 pounds and have intermittent leg edema.
+Now you weigh 220 pounds and have leg edema.
 Like before, you are still able to sit for 6 hours at a time and stand or walk for short periods.
-You also report less discomfort while walking.
-Medical improvement has occurred because there has been a decrease in the severity of the condition as shown by your weight loss and the improvement in your edema.
+You also report less pain while walking.
+Medical improvement occurs when there is a decrease in the symptoms of the condition.
+For example, improvement is weight loss and less edema.

 IF SSA TAKES AWAY YOUR BENEFITS, THEN WE CAN HELP